Dobefu/cv_v2/content/en/projects/iconify-field.md

 +++
-title = 'Iconify Field Drupal module' linkTitle = 'Iconify Field Drupal module' description = 'A Drupal module that provides, among other things, a field where an icon can be picked.
-This module has a submodule with CKEditor 5 integration, allowing content editors to easily insert icons inside their WYSIWYG editor.' tags = ['drupal', 'php', 'vuejs'] date = '2025-02-23T17:14:48+01:00' lastmod = '2025-11-12T17:14:48+01:00' weight = 0 draft = false
+title = 'Iconify Field Drupal module' linkTitle = 'Iconify Field Drupal module' description = 'A Drupal module that provides a field where an icon can be picked.
+Includes a submodule with CKEditor 5 integration, allowing content editors to easily insert icons.' tags = ['drupal', 'php', 'vuejs'] date = '2025-02-23T17:14:48+01:00' lastmod = '2025-12-20T17:48:37+01:00' weight = 0 draft = false